jdormit/looped-in/README.md

     $ make dev

-The `.dir-locals.el` file configures Cider to start Figwheel when it launches a ClojureScript REPL.
+The `.dir-locals.el` file configures CIDER to start Figwheel when it launches a ClojureScript REPL.
 Launch a ClojureScript REPL with `M-x cider-jack-in-clojurescript`.
 Then switch to the REPL buffer with `M-x cider-switch-to-repl-buffer`.

 #### Switching builds in Figwheel